jakobharder/anno1800-jakobs-mods/mods/gameplay-alternative-needs/README.md

 ### 1.3

-- Added compatibility with Clarks Tailoring
+- Added compatibility with the mod `Clarks Tailoring`

 ### 1.2